MysteryPancake/Houdini-Fun/Sound.md

 Luckily CHOPS has direct audio output, which I'm using now.
 It's much faster and lets you hear the result without leaving Houdini!

 ## Setup

-This section is only required if you're interested in learning how all this works from scratch.
-Otherwise, scroll down to the [nodes](#nodes) section!
+This section explains how to setup CHOPS if you want to remake this yourself.
+Otherwise, feel free to jump ahead to the [nodes](#nodes) section!

 <img align="left" src="./images/sound/soundanimsettings.png" width="250">